Blog

 Synthetic Data: The Answer to Overcoming Age-Old Industry Challenges or a Banana Skin in Disguise?

-Non sample alternatives are definitively gaining traction amongst research buyers.
-Greenbook’s 2024 Grit Report survey data suggests that twice as many buy-side researchers are looking at non sample options compared to 2022.
-Synthetic sample is arguably the most controversial aspect of AI application right now.
+Alternatives to real respondents are definitely gaining traction amongst research buyers.
+Greenbook’s 20 Grit Report survey data suggests that twice as many buy-side researchers are looking at non-sample options compared to 2022.
+‘Synthetic sample’, which is AI-generated consumer responses, is arguably the most controversial aspect of AI applications right now.

 The Future of Research Careers: AI as the Insights Teams’ Champion